Adsito/RustMapEditor/README.md

 ### 4) Using Prefabs
 Prefabs are shown in the editor as white cubes.
 Prefabs also have an option to load them from the game files on play.
 If you press the play button the editor will load the actual Prefab from the game files.
+Make sure you remember to select your bundles file so the director field is filled when pressing play.

 #Note:
 Prefabs from the Assets/prefabs path do not load currently.